 Facing the Attendees During Demonstrations

-When the staff is demonstrating the products at the trade fair and exhibition, they must not keep their back to the audience.
+When the staff is demonstrating the products at the expo fair and exhibition, they must not keep their back to the audience.
 This is because when they are facing away from the attendees, they aren’t maintaining eye contact to decipher if the attendees understand or not.

 Moreover, there isn’t any connection that is being made between staff and the attendees.
 Thus, the presentation comes across as unprofessional and as good as a video.